openwebdocs/owd-website/pages/content/reports/2024/index.md

 - $25,000 has been committed by Gold sponsor Bloomberg
 - $20,000 has been committed by Gold sponsor Igalia.

-About $10,000 is anticipated to come from individual Open Collective and GitHub Sponsors for a total of $555,000.
+About $10,000 is anticipated to come from individual donors through Open Collective and GitHub Sponsors for a total of $555,000.

 Open Web Docs is actively looking for additional sponsors in 2025 in order to continue our project work at full capacity.
 Becoming a supporting member of Open Web Docs offers benefits in addition to supporting core web platform documentation and engineering.
 Email [florian@openwebdocs.org](mailto:florian@openwebdocs.org) for more information.

 ## Thank you to Mozilla and Smashing Magazine

-In December 2024, we put advertisements to promote Open Web Docs on MDN Web Docs, Smashing Magazine and in the Smashing Magazine newsletters.
+In December 2024, advertisements promoting Open Web Docs appeared on MDN Web Docs, Smashing Magazine, and in Smashing Magazine newsletters.
+These ad placements were donated by Mozilla and Smashing Magazine.

 We would like to thank [Hermina Condei](https://github.com/HerminaC), [Sonal Sood](https://github.com/s-sood), [Anuja Rajput](https://github.com/AnujaRajput727) from the Mozilla MDN team and [Mariona Jones](https://marionajones.net) and [Vitaly Friedman](https://github.com/vitalyfriedman) from Smashing Magazine for helping to spread the word about Open Web Docs.
 The ad spaces are offered to us for free and they promoted our [GitHub Sponsors](https://github.com/sponsors/openwebdocs) program.
 Extended thank you also to [Patrick Brosset](https://github.com/captainbrosset) for connecting us and working on copy texts and creative designs which turned out great: